Characterizing the Structure of Online Conversations Across Reddit: Data

 \subsection{Data Description}

-We sourced our dataset and the list of subreddits from PushShift\footnote{\url{https://pushshift.io}.
-We are aware of the potential issues with data sourced from PushShift~\citep{gaffney2018caveat}.
-However, we used it in this paper due to the prevalence of its use in previous work.}.
-Our data consists of posts from a set of 500 subreddits that were randomly selected from 5871 public, English language, safe-for-work subreddits listed on PushShift that had at least 1000 discussion posts.\footnote{There were a total of 1,067,471 subreddits based on the PushShift data dump from 5/2018 (cf. \url{https://files.pushshift.io/reddit/subreddits/older_data/}).
+We sourced our dataset and the list of subreddits using the PushShift API.
+Our data consists of posts from a set of 500 subreddits that were randomly selected from 5,871 public, English language, safe-for-work subreddits listed on PushShift that had at least 1,000 discussion posts.\footnote{There were a total of 1,067,471 subreddits based on the PushShift data dump from 5/2018 (cf. \url{https://files.pushshift.io/reddit/subreddits/older_data/}).
 For our analyses, we consider subreddits created before 1/1/2018 (to further control for age) and that had at least 1000 discussions with at least one comment in 2018 (in other words, they were not inactive subreddits).
 Out of this subset, we further restricted our analyses to English language and safe-for-work subreddits.
-This led to the final set of 5871 subreddits that we analyzed.} We divided the 5871 subreddits into ten strata (deciles of the distribution) based on the number of subscribers and then randomly sampled 50 subreddits from each stratum.
+This led to the final set of 5,871 subreddits that we analyzed.} We divided these subreddits into ten strata (deciles of the distribution) based on the number of subscribers and then randomly sampled 50 subreddits from each stratum.